 We derive most of our income from rent received from our tenants.
-If a tenant experiences a downturn in its business, it may be unable to make timely rental payments.
+If a tenant experiences a downturn in its business or other types of financial distress, it may be unable to make timely rental payments.
 Also, when our tenants decide not to renew their leases, we may not be able to relet the space.
 Even if tenants decide to renew, the terms of renewals or new leases, including the cost of required renovations or concessions to tenants, may be less favorable than current lease terms.
-As a result, our cash flow could decrease and our ability to pay dividends to you could be adversely affected.
+As a result, our cash flow could decrease and our ability to make distributions to our securityholders could be adversely affected.

-We face potential adverse effects from a tenant's bankruptcy.
+We face potential adverse effects from major tenants' bankruptcies or insolvencies.

 The bankruptcy or insolvency of a major tenant may adversely affect the income produced by our properties.
-Although we have not experienced material losses from tenant bankruptcies in the past, our tenants could file for bankruptcy protection in the future.
+Although we have not experienced material losses from tenant bankruptcies or insolvencies in the past, our tenants could file for bankruptcy protection or become insolvent in the future.
 We cannot evict a tenant solely because of its bankruptcy.
-On the other hand, a bankruptcy court might authorize the tenant to reject and terminate its lease with us.
+On the other hand, a court might authorize the tenant to reject and terminate its lease with us.
 In such case, our claim against the bankrupt tenant for unpaid, future rent would be subject to a statutory cap that might be substantially less than the remaining rent actually owed under the lease, and, even so, our claim for unpaid rent would likely not be paid in full.
 This shortfall could adversely affect our cash flow and results from operations.

-We may have difficulty selling our properties limiting our flexibility.
+We may have difficulty selling our properties which may limit our flexibility.